Bipartisan infrastructure bill set for final Senate passage

 After that, the Senate will immediately launch votes on Biden's next package — the $3.5 trillion plan that is a more strictly Democratic undertaking — beginning a debate that will extend into fall.

-For now, the often-elusive political center is holding steady on the bipartisan plan, a rare partnership with Biden’s White House.
+For now, on the the often elusive political center is holding steady on the bipartisan plan, a rare partnership with Biden’s White House.

-On the left, the Democrats have withstood the complaints of liberals who say the proposal falls short of what is needed to provide a down payment on one of the president’s top priorities.
+On the left, the Democrats have withstood the complaints of liberals who say the proposal falls short of what’s needed to provide a down payment on one of the president’s top priorities.

 From the right, the Republicans are largely ignoring the criticism from their most conservative and far-flung voices, including a barrage of name-calling from former President Donald Trump as he tries to derail the package.